Investment Office · · 19 min read

 What Happens After You Walk

 Other buyers may emerge.
 The process of going to market, even if it doesn't close, surfaces your firm's availability to potential acquirers.
-Some founders who walk away from one deal find themselves approached by different buyers within months—sometimes with superior offers from parties who weren't in the original process.
+Some founders who walk away from one deal find themselves approached by different buyers within months — sometimes with superior offers from parties who weren't in the original process.

-Your business continues.
+Business continues.
 If you've maintained operations during the deal process (as you should), your firm is still generating cash flow, serving clients, and creating value.
 The exit wasn't the only path forward.
 It was one option among several.

 When Walking Away Is Wrong